 Let me start by saying my name is Deanna O’Leary and I have never claimed to be “normal.”
 What fun is there in that anyway?
-I am as goofy as the day is long but God did not create me to be boring!
+I am as goofy as the day is long, but God did not create me to be boring!
 I am an absolute believer in God and His word.
 I do not apologize for my beliefs or my passion about my Lord and Savior.
-I do not stand on the corner preaching or go knocking on people’s doors.
-I do not ram my beliefs down anyone’s throat but I have always been willing to stop whatever I am doing in order to discuss God and His word any time someone has asked about it or is open to it.
-It is the absolute core of who I am and it is the principles that guide me in every aspect of my life.
+I also do not stand on the corner preaching or go knocking on people’s doors, but I have always been willing to stop whatever I am doing in order to discuss God and His word any time someone has asked about it or is open to it.
+It is the absolute core of who I am, and it is the principles that guide me in every aspect of my life.
 Don’t get me wrong here.
-I totally fail constantly in my walk with Him and I mess up and make terrible decisions just like everyone else.
+I totally fail constantly in my walk with Him, and I mess up and make terrible decisions just like everyone else.
 I am the farthest thing from perfect you will ever find, but I take great solace and comfort in the fact that every time I mess things up, I have a Father who is standing right there, ready to pick me up, dust me off and set me back on the path He has always had for me.
-He has a purpose for my life and from this point on I am committed to pursuing that purpose no matter the circumstances.
-I may do it with my knees trembling but I believe that everything does truly work out for our ultimate good.
+He has a purpose for my life, and from this point on I am committed to pursuing that purpose no matter the circumstances.
+I may do it with my knees trembling, but I believe that everything does truly work out for our ultimate good.
 It is time to trust that belief entirely.

 Just to give you a little more background, I have also lived with a form of mood disorder all my life.
-I have never been ashamed of my wiring but the stigma surrounding brain disorders and mental health issues has made it a very challenging thing to be open about.
-Here is my opinion: God made me as I was intended to be, wacky wiring and all.
+I have never been ashamed of my wiring, but the stigma surrounding brain disorders or mental health issues made it a very challenging thing to be open about when I was younger.
+Here is my opinion: I am made exactly as I was intended to be, wacky wiring and all.
 I am not a mistake.
 There is a purpose in how each of us are created, and there is always good that comes from life’s challenges.
 I have worked diligently, more than you can ever imagine, to trend and analyze aspects of my life (food, sleep, dreams, barometric pressure, you name it!) so that I could gain as much insight as possible and learn as much as I could about myself and what triggers things in my world to become more challenging.
 As a result, I have enjoyed a very successful professional and personal life.
 I have self-published three books and have several more in the works.
 I was unable to have children, but I have been blessed with an amazing marriage and family.
-I have been blessed with all these things, and it is far beyond my comprehension because I have been able to enjoy them without the effects of being on medication.
-Make no mistake, I am in no way against medication for brain disorders and illnesses but I have always been committed to go after EVERY other option, no matter how time consuming it was, how much it energy it took, or how “inconvenient” it seemed, before I would consider starting the medication dance.
-(Some of you know exactly the dance to which I am referring.)
-I am enjoying the blessings and fruits of over 20 years of labor and God’s infinite grace.
+I have been blessed with all these things, and it is far beyond my comprehension because it is more than I could have imagined.
+I am enjoying the blessings and fruits of over 20 years of labor to learn myself and make adjustments where necessary, coupled with God’s infinite grace.
 It has not always been easy.
 As a matter of fact, it has never been easy but it has been more than worth it.
 It has kept me on my knees in humility.
 It has kept me on my knees in weakness.
 It has kept me on my knees in gratitude.
 It has also made me leap and praise God for the successes all along the way.

 I will warn you that the intensity of my mind, coupled with my overly pathetic appreciation for life and the people in it, has always caused an openness of expression that often brings wonderful creative results.
 I do not claim these results as my own, but simply share them as they come to be.
 They speak to me and touch my spirit, and that is enough.
 If somehow they happen to touch someone else, then that is a truly amazing thing to me.
 My husband laughs that I get so amazed when someone else appreciates or can relate to something creative I have done, whether it is music, poetry or painting.
 I suppose he sees it all much differently than I, but it truly does still amaze me when I find that someone has been affected by, or can relate to, something I have expressed.